Each year, SPSF makes dozens of grants to educators in the Spokane School District ranging from $200 up to $2,500.

 - Budget amount

-At the conclusion of the grant the educator or administrator must provide the SPS Foundation with a written report on the project, including outcomes against goals.
+At the conclusion of the grant the educator or administrator must provide SPSF with a written report on the project, including outcomes against goals.
 Pictures are welcome in order to allow the Foundation the communicate about your project.